All About Water - Water Properties and Measurements

 - Water Hardness: Discover what hard water is and problems that it causes by clicking this link.
 The page also reviews ways to soften it.

-- Understanding Water Hardness: This PDF explains water hardness is and what makes it that way.
+- Understanding Water Hardness: This page explains water hardness is and what makes it that way.
 Readers also learn why it is important to know what the hardness of water is.

 - pH: Get the answer to what pH stands for and what it measures.
 The information given is brief but thorough in its explanation.

 - Water Properties: pH: Learn the pH ranges from 0 to 14.
 In addition, learn how it affects organisms that are living in it.